 “We are delighted to be able to present this unique exhibition as part of our local centenary commemorations of the Battle of the Somme,” says Association Santerre secretary Marcel Queryat.

 “The liberation of the village of Belloy-en-Santerre in 1916 was a key moment in the history of this area.
-Until recently we had absolutely no idea that a New Zealander called James Waddell lead a Legion battalion at the forefront of the big push.
+Until recently we had absolutely no idea that a New Zealander called James Waddell led a Legion battalion at the forefront of the big push.
 And he was the only battalion commander to come out alive.”

 James Waddell returned to New Zealand later in life in 1950 to be with family.
 He passed away on 18th February, 1954 at Palmerston North Hospital aged 82 years-old.
 He is buried at Tiro Tiro soldiers’ cemetery in Levin.

 Médaillé Extraordinaire is one of only two New Zealand-led projects given the official seal of France’s Mission du centenaire de la Premiere Guerre mondiale.
-It combines large-scale photographs with the story of Waddell researched by Millet over seven years and is hosted in Pircardie by the Association Santerre 2014-2018 and the Souvenir Français.
+It combined large-scale photographs with the story of Waddell researched by Millet over seven years and is hosted in Pircardie by the Association Santerre 2014-2018 and the Souvenir Français.
+It was developed and supported by: Story Shop, France-New Zealand Friendship Fun, Association Santerre 2014-2018, Souvenir Français, ECPAD and the Horowhenua Chronicle.

 The Croix de Guerre is on display in the Foreign Medal section of our Medal Repository